 - 5.1 Testimony reduced to writing.
-As required by the Estates Code a witness needs to testify in open court, unless testimony is offered by deposition. §256.157 also requires that testimony taken in open court during the hearing be reduced to writing.
+As required by the Estates Code, a witness needs to testify in open court, unless testimony is offered by deposition. §256.157 also requires that testimony taken in open court during the hearing be reduced to writing.
 Therefore, written testimony needs to be prepared in advance, either in question-and-answer form or in the form of an affidavit.
-Although the testimony must be prepared and submitted in advance, the witness will not sign the written testimony until immediately after the hearing, when the witness signs the testimony before the judge. - MEPR requirements.
-Before the Court will probate a will as a muniment of title, the court requires that the oral testimony, written proof of facts, and order include a statement concerning Medicaid status.
+The written testimony shall be prepared, signed, subscribed, and sworn to by the witness, and submitted to the Court (via e-file) prior to the hearing.
+At the hearing you shall have the witness reaffirm to the Court that their written testimony was previously submitted to the Court and that the information contained therein is true and accurate. - 5.2 MEPR requirements.
+Before the Court will probate a will as a muniment of title, the Court requires that the oral testimony, written proof of facts, and order include a statement concerning Medicaid status.
 The statement shall assert: - a.
 No Medicaid benefits were received after March 1, 2005, - b.
 Medicaid benefits were received after March 1, 2005 and have been repaid, or - c.
 Benefits were received and not repaid.